God’s First Communication

 Rabbi Moshe Ben-Chaim

 Genesis is God’s first communications with mankind.
 But by no means does Genesis cite a complete history.
-Thus, God must deem these selected stories more crucial than all other events.
+Thus, God must deem these selected events and communications more crucial than all others.
 What are their vital lessons?

 6 “Days” of Creation

 As the sun was not set in place until “day” 4, we are forced to interpret the word “day” as not referring to 24-hour periods.
-Rather, “day” refers to this: a “significant phase in creation.”
-Significance in creation is given to heaven and earth, land and oceans, luminaries, vegetation, animal life and finally, humans.
-With these phases, God highlights creations of importance.
-But what is the importance of each?
+Rather, “day” refers to this: a “significant phase or phenomenon in Creation.”
+Significance is given to heaven and earth, land and oceans, luminaries, vegetation, animal life and finally, humans.
+With these, God highlights creations of utmost importance.
+What is the importance of each?

 As God instructed man to dominate Earth (Gen. 1:28), we understand why Rashi explained (Ethics 2:8) that if mankind would abandon knowledge (Torah), God would revert the world to primordial chaos.
-Man is the only earthly creature that can perceive the creator, and is therefore the goal in the creation of Earth.
-Just as a rock or a plant does not exist for itself as they are inanimate, animals too which process no soul, exist only for man, just like all else on Earth.
-The only creation existing for itself is man.
-This is because the purpose in creation is the recognition of the creator; on Earth only man can perform this.
+Man is the only earthly creature that can perceive the Creator, and he is thereby the goal in the creation of Earth.
+Just as a rock or a plant does not exist for itself as they are inanimate, animals too which possess no soul, exist only for man, just like all else on Earth.
+The only earthly creation existing for itself is man.
+This is because the purpose in creation is the recognition of the Creator; on Earth only man can perform this.
 God needs nothing, so His creations must be for something outside himself.
 Purpose exists only in a being that can perceive God's wisdom.
-This expresses God's kindness in creating angels and man.
+This expresses God's kindness in creating man (and angels).

-We must now ask why is it that only that which perceives God has purpose, while inanimate and soulless creations do not have a purpose of themselves?
+Why is it that only that which perceives God has purpose, while inanimate and soulless creations do not have a purpose of themselves?
 We ask this as we already understand that God is behind all creation, and all which God does reflects great wisdom and purpose.
 Therefore, God intentionally embedded His wisdom into all creation, but not for naught.
-The depth of wisdom displayed in all His creation must be made observable with intent for a being to observe, and appreciate.
+The wisdom permeated in all creation must be made observable with His intent for a being to observe, and appreciate it.
 Those beings are only man and angels.
-As we cannot conceive of any purpose in a flower existence—if that was the only thing that God created—we would call this purposeless and not something which God would perform.
+As we cannot conceive of any purpose in a flower’s existence—if that was the only thing that God created—we would call this purposeless and not something which God would perform.
 Therefore a flower must exist for another creation’s purpose.
 Even an inanimate entity like a rock must have a purpose.
 The wisdom embedded in minerals, botany, zoology and all sciences cannot be perceived by rocks, plants or animals.
 And as does God does not perform futile actions, God expressed His wisdom for intelligent beings to observe and appreciate.
 Earth exists for man to discover God’s wisdom.

 Day & Night

-God changed the names of 5 phenomena.
+Genesis teaches that God changed the names of 5 phenomena.
 On day 1, God called light “day,” and darkness He called “night.”
 On day 2 He called the firmament “heavens” and on day 3 He called the dry Earth “land,” and the collection of waters He called “seas.”
-However, God does not rename the substance of water, mountains, sun, moon, stars, man, animals, vegetation or any other creation.
+However, God does not rename mountains, the sun, moon, stars, animals, vegetation or any other creation.

-Interestingly, these five names relate again to heaven (day, night, heavens) and Earth (land and seas): His first [primary] creations.
+Interestingly, these five names relate again to heaven (day, night, heavens) and Earth (land and seas): His first creations: “In the beginning, God created the heavens and Earth” (Gen. 1:1).
 Furthermore, these 5 are prioritized, addressed first before all other creations.
-Also, what is the concept of “renaming” one thing and not another: Is the renamed thing thereby highlighted as more significant, and if so, in what manner?
+Also, what is the concept of “renaming” one thing and not another: is the renamed thing thereby highlighted as more significant, and if so, in what manner?

 “And it was evening and it was morning, day X,” is repeated many times.
 Why this emphasis of night transitioning into day?
 Primarily, what is the purpose of day and night?
 What in man’s path towards perfection demands this regulated transition between light and darkness?
 Why must night exist?